tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Records INSERTS, UPDATES, DELETES
 - Different view types influence what is in the stream
 - View types - KEYS_ONLY, NEW_IMAGE, OLD_IMAGE, NEW_AND_OLD_IMAGES

+### DynamoDB - Trigger Concepts

+- ITEM changes generate an event
+- That event contains the data which changed
+- An action is taken using that data
+- AWS = Streams + Lambda
+- Reporting and Analytics
+- Aggregation, Messaging, Notifications
+- 1. ITEM change occurs in a table with streams enabled
+- 2. Stream Record is added onto stream
+- 3. Lambda function is invoked when stream event occurs.
+Function is passed the VIEW data as an event